 eLearning or online learning has been around for ages now and has undergone considerable evolution over the years.
-Artificial Intelligence (AI) has been enabling a lot of functions to take quantum leaps. eLearning is not far behind.
-AI has exciting implications on the way we learn and become future-ready, and the way eLearning development services are rendered.
+Artificial Intelligence (AI) has been enabling a lot of functions to take quantum leaps and has revolutionized eLearning. eLearning is not far behind.
+AI has exciting implications for the way we learn and become future-ready, and the way eLearning development services are rendered.

 Some of the most common applications of AI in learning today are related to personalized learning, recommendation of learning resources, deep learner performance insights, or measuring the effectiveness of learning.

 Before AI, online learning was a stand-alone, monotonous, almost impersonal affair, in spite of the best of learning strategies employed by course creators.
 Employees used to go through courses assigned to them on the LMS, without much opportunity to interact with other employees with similar learning needs or interests.
 Today, we have moved from the concept of LMS (Learning Management System) to LXP (Learning Experience Provider).
 LXPs leverage AI to create personalized learning paths for employees based on their learning needs, interests, and trends as well as give recommendations based on the learning content or resources being consumed by their peers.
 They also help curate learning from multiple sources.

 Automated grading and deep insights